Decision Records

 Accept

-The inferred intent element is correct as proposed.
+The inferred intent hypothesis is correct as proposed.

 Acceptance still requires a rationale, even if brief.